 This article discusses basic steps for creating a report and showing it in a viewer.

-To get started with your first report continue with the topics in this section.
+To get started with Telerik Reporting continue with the topics in this section.

-When you design a report, you always start from an empty Telerik.Reporting.Report object.
+When designing a report, always start from an empty Telerik.Reporting.Report object.
 Report Designers add sections and items on your command, resulting in a template that can be further processed by the Reporting engine.
-Report Designers provide design-time preview in both Interactive and Print previews, allowing you to verify the designed template and how it will look with data.
+Report Designers provide design-time preview in both Interactive and Print previews, to verify the designed template and how it will look with data.

 In Visual Studio - the result is a class inheriting Telerik.Reporting.Report;

 Without Visual Studio, through the Standalone Report Designer - the result is a TRDX|TRDP file containing a Telerik.Reporting.Report object serialized in plain|compressed XML;

 Our recommendation is to create a separate ClassLibrary project (or just use the Report Library project template) to hold your reports designed in Visual Studio, which will ease their maintenance and usage in different projects.
 The available Visual Studio Project templates and wizard will guide you in the process of creating reports and adding Report Viewers.
 You can search for them in the Reporting category of VS templates.
 Report Wizards and dialogs are shared between Report Designers.